By Karen Buckingham, Repromed Fertility Doctor

 Should I freeze my eggs or not?
 Today, women are becoming increasingly aware that this could be a reassuring option for them but egg freezing is a decision that requires careful consideration and realistic expectations.
 We thought it would be useful to give a detailed overview of the pros and cons and some insight into the likelihood of achieving a future successful pregnancy.

-There are two reasons a woman may choose to freeze their eggs – the first is in the situation where they are faced with undergoing medical treatment that may reduce their future fertility, such as chemotherapy.
-The second is when they wish to preserve their fertility against the age-related decline in fertility that naturally occurs.
+There are two reasons a woman may choose to freeze their eggs – the first is in the situation where they are faced with undergoing a procedure that may affect their egg number or quality.
+The second is when they wish to preserve their eggs against the age-related decline in fertility that naturally occurs.
 Aging decreases fertility in both men and women, but for women, the impact is seen earlier than in men.
 It is a fact that women are most fertile in their 20s – by the time they reach 35 years of age, the number of viable eggs remaining in their ovaries has reduced by half.
 Egg freezing may be seen as a promising option for those either not in a relationship or perhaps feel they are not yet ready to start a family.

 How is egg freezing carried out?